bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 * using the `docker run` command.
 * running the prebuilt `docker-compose` file.

-We suggest using `docker-compose` because it is easy to manage and saves you remembering a extremely long command, but if you don't wish to install `docker-compose`, you can use `docker run`.
+We suggest using `docker-compose` because it is easy to manage and saves you remembering an extremely long command, but if you don't wish to install `docker-compose`, you can use `docker run`.

 ### Using `docker-compose`